affinidi/pipeline-security/README.md

       secrets: inherit
 ````

-For enabling dart-scanner, add the following code snippet to .github/workflows/on-push.yaml in your repo:
+For enabling dart-scanner, add the following code snippet to .github/workflows/checks.yaml and .github/workflows/release.yaml  in your repo:

 ````
   # Run pipeline in context of branch, but with action config from main for opened and rebased mr's